ryanscott/bamboo/Readme.md

 5. Make calls to the Facebook graph using your GraphAPI object.

 See GraphAPI.h for interface.
-See /samples/friendgraph/PadRootController.m for some example usage.
+See /samples/testgraph/PadRootController.m for some example usage.

-More documentation and better sample app forthcoming.
+More documentation and more extensive sample app forthcoming.

 Examples and More Details
 -----
-Check the /samples/ directory, which includes code for an app named friendgraph.
+Check the /samples/ directory, which includes code for an app named testgraph.
 I use this app as an area to develop and test new functionality.

 The main integration point is FacebookProxy, which handles all of the messiness of authorization.
 The following 4 variables need to be defined in your app.
-See Constants.m in friendgraph for example values.
+See Constants.m in testgraph for example values.

 // Facebook API
 // all of these values need to be set in the client application